flenniken/statictea/docs/matches.md

 # matchEqualSign

-Match an equal sign and the optional trailing whitespace.
+Match an equal sign or "&=" and the optional trailing whitespace.
+Return the operator in the group, "=" or "&=".

 ```nim
 proc matchEqualSign(line: string; start: Natural = 0): Option[Matches]